 FACT 4 – The Product has to be good

 As much as you don’t want to hear it, your book is nothing more than a product, like in any other business.
 Clients (readers) have to know it exists, they have to be wooed into trying it out, and they have to like it if they’re to buy from The Company (you) again.
 And there’s a LOT of competition, as we’ve said.

 What does this mean, exactly?
 It means your writing has to be sharp, your stories intriguing, your book well produced: a great cover, quality materials, professional formatting, well edited, and proof checked.
 Weakness in any of these areas and your books will not compete.
 There are plenty of good authors throughout history who disappeared due to one bad apple in the book cart.
 As a society, we place our heroes on pedestals.
 We expect them to be perfect.
 One slip can have a catastrophic affect on their popularity, causing eventual demise.
 And getting followers as authors is hard enough as it is.

 Like it or not, if you want to sell 1000’s of books and have a career, Amazon is going to be 90% of your book sales.
 You will need to understand how their secret algorithms work and keep pace with the constant tweaks.
 You’ll need tools to do this – and they’re out there.
 Keep it up, and at some point, your book sales will start to take care of themselves – mostly.
 This is the happy ending to your long, dedicated, slog.
 This is the gravy train.
 You’re now a successful career author.

 If you’re still with me – good for you!
 That wasn’t an easy pill to swallow, but you’re still here and not put off.
 So let’s get into the details of how you go about taking the Five Fierce Facts head on and breaking out the other side.

-Click button below to sign up and be informed when new instalments are available
+Click here to sign up and be informed when new instalments are arrive

 “It was great having Miles teaching to us today.